 Global leadership development | About us | News | Blog | Contact us

-Dao Xiang is a Venture that expands, enriches and energises
+Dao Xiang is a programme that expands, enriches and

-relations between London and Shanghai.
-It brings together leaders
+energises relations between London and Shanghai.
+It brings together

-from both cities to learn and work together in a fresh and
+leaders from both cities to learn and work together in a fresh

-exciting way, and as a result develop innovative approaches to new
+and exciting way, and as a result develop innovative approaches to

 30 leaders (15 from London and 15 from Shanghai) will gather for

 four days to address a set challenge.
-The Venture is aimed
+The programme is aimed

 at people in the mid to senior stages of their career with a